-The main assumptions used in the valuation of these liabilities are as follows:
+The main assumptions used in the valuation of annuity liabilities are as follows:

-- The discount rates to be used are those provided by the European Insurance and Occupational Pensions Authority (EIOPA) as at 30 June 2016.
-No adjustment has been made for any of the matching adjustment, volatility adjustment, or the transitional measure on riskfree interest rates. - Mortality is the only demographic assumption relevant to the annuity BEL.
+The discount rates to be used are those provided by the European Insurance and Occupational Pensions Authority (EIOPA) as at 30 June 2017.
+No adjustment has been made for any of the matching adjustment, volatility adjustment, or the transitional measure on risk-free interest rates.

+- Mortality is the only demographic assumption relevant to the annuity BEL.
 This assumption can be decomposed into the base rates (i.e. current mortality) and projected longevity improvements.
-The assumptions are as follows: - The proposed base mortality assumptions are 100% of the PNMA00 table for males and 100% of the PNFA00 table for females. - The longevity improvements assumptions are the 2013 Continuous Mortality Investigation (CMI) core mortality projections model with a 2.00% and 1.75% long term rate of mortality improvement for males and females respectively.
+The mortality assumptions have been updated from 30 June 2016 to the most recently released base table and improvement assumptions.
+The assumptions are as follows: - The base mortality assumptions have been updated to 100% of the PNMA08 table for males and 100% of the PNFA08 table for females; compared to 100% of the PNMA00 table for males and 100% of the PNFA00 table for females used in the 30 June 2016 valuation. - The longevity improvements assumptions are the 2016 Continuous Mortality Investigation (CMI) core mortality projections model with a 2.00% and 1.75% long term rate of mortality improvement for males and females respectively.
 All parameters are otherwise as per the "Core" parameterisation.
+At 30 June 2016, the 2013 CMI model was used with a 2.00% and 1.75% long term rates of improvement.